x87/100-SCM-Functions/README.md

 - [RemoveFromLodConnectedList](#removefromlodconnectedlist) - Undoes the effect of CONNECT_LODS command
 - [GetCharPersonality](#getcharpersonality) - Returns character personality (pedstats.dat)
 - [SetCharPersonality](#setcharpersonality) - Sets character personality (pedstats.dat)
+- [DontSaveObject](#dontsaveobject) - Don't save the object in the save file
+- [FindCarGeneratorAt](#findcargeneratorat) - Returns the address of active car generator at the coordinates, if one exists

 ## Vehicle Functions